-Patterson, a Democrat, was the representative for Tennessee's 10th congressional district from 1895 to 1897.
+Patterson was the representative for Tennessee’s 10th congressional district and was a Democrat.
+He served from 1895 to 1897.

 From Dec 1891 to Mar 1897, Patterson missed 206 of 839 roll call votes, which is 24.6%.
 This is better than the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.

 |Dec 1894-Mar 1895||48||9||18.8%||39th|

 |Dec 1896-Mar 1897||62||29||46.8%||63rd|